meret-haeusler/DORIAN/README.md

 ## DORIAN
 DORIAN (**D**amage-aware gen**O**me **R**econstruct**I**on for **AN**cient data) is a genome reconstruction tool designed for ancient data.
-DORIAN implements  three damage-aware reconstruction methods where positions that show ancient specific damage patterns are corrected prior to base calling.
+DORIAN implements damage-aware genome reconstruction with different methods to detect and correct damaged positions prior to consensus base calling.
+DORIAN allows two modes to detect and correct damaged positions, respectively.

+**Damage detection**
-* Reference-based Silencing identifies damaged positions using the reference sequence and replaces damaged bases with a non-informative base call.
+* Polarization-Based identifies damaged positions using the reference base.
+* Polarization-Free identifies damaged positions using ancient specific damage patterns in the mapping reads.

+**Damage correction**
-* Reference-free Silencing identifies damages positions by specific damage patterns in the mapping reads and replaces the damaged bases with a non-informative base call.
+* Silencing replaces damaged positions with a non-informative ('N') base call.
-* Reference-free Weighting uses also uses the ancient specific damage pattern to identify damaged positions and performs a weighting on the affected bases to increase or decrease their influence on the base call bases on the severity of the damage observed.
+* Weighting performs a weighting on the affected bases to increase or decrease their influence on the base call bases on the severity of the damage observed.

-In addition, a state-of-the-art genome reconstruction is implemented that bases the base calls merely on coverage and base frequencies.
+* No correction: Consensus base calls are merely made based on coverage and base frequency
+    > ```damage detection``` is not required

 ## Dependencies
 The current version of DORIAN is build with ```JDK 15``` and ```Maven 3.12.1```.
 A precompiled excutable jar file is in the ```DORIAN/out/artifacts/DORIAN_jar``` folder of the repository.